YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario21/Clastix_Kamaji/README.md

 - automatically during the Kamaji setup, as an ETCD database
 - separately (External ETCD, MySQL, PostgreSQL)

-In this lab, we will use a shared external ETCD database, also provided by Clastix, which provides more flexibility in its configuration.
+In this lab, we will use a shared external ETCD database, also provided by Clastix, which allows more flexibility in its configuration.

 For more details, please refer to https://kamaji.clastix.io/concepts/.